 How to make your breakfast more filling

 Hyper-processed foods don’t take up a lot of space in the stomach, so they don’t activate the stretch receptors that tell our brain we’ve eaten enough.
-That’s why you (and I!) can eat a whole ‘family size’ bag of potato chips without feeling full.
+That’s why we can eat a whole ‘family size’ bag of potato chips without feeling full.
 Kinda nauseous maybe, but not full.
-Plus, these foods are usually sort of pre-digested by processing making them really easy to break down and absorb into our bloodstream, causing blood sugar spikes.
+Plus, these foods are sort of “pre-digested” by processing, making them really easy to break down and absorb into our bloodstream, causing blood sugar spikes.

 Want to feel full?
 Feast on PLANTS.
 Whole, or minimally processed, plant foods contain plenty of fibre and water to help fill up your stomach.